-Raynaud's phenomenon is a common condition that affects the blood supply to certain parts of the body – usually the fingers and toes.
+Find out about Raynaud's phenomenon, a common condition that affects the blood supply to certain parts of the body, usually the fingers and toes.

-Reactive arthritis, formerly known as Reiter's syndrome, is a condition that causes inflammation (redness and swelling) in various places in the body.
+Reactive arthritis is a condition that causes inflammation (redness and swelling) in various places in the body.

-A rectal examination is a type of physical examination during which a doctor or nurse inserts a finger into your rectum (back passage) to feel for abnormalities.
+A rectal examination is where a doctor or nurse inserts a finger into your bottom (rectum) to feel for abnormalities.
 Find out why it's needed and what happens before, during and after the procedure.